IlliaAndreiev/random-draw-frontend/README.md

 Wait a few seconds until it wakes up, then refresh the frontend page.

-Also, here is the link to the backend:
+Also, here is the GitHub link to the backend:

 https://github.com/IlliaAndreiev/random-draw-api.git